-The reasonable expectation is that there will be more home-based jobs where there is less risk of COVID-19 infection.
-Some of these are concessions made by companies to their employees until the pandemic ends.
+The reasonable expectation is that there will be more home-based jobs.
+Some of these are concessions made by companies to their employees during quarantine.
 Others, like us online freelancers, live and breathe in cyberspace.
-As businesses scramble to have a web presence, that increases the demand for IT experts, administrators, developers, graphics designers, video editors, etc.
+Keep in mind, though, that there is no guarantee the virus would not infect anyone staying home.

-During this crisis, shopping online is looking more like a craze that is ridiculous – under normal circumstances.
-Even the old-school holdouts have no choice but to get online or close up their business for good.
-Meanwhile, many companies now realize the importance of providing valuable information to show their adherence to excellence (and increase organic traffic).
+During this crisis, shopping online is looking more like a ridiculous craze.
+Even old-school holdouts have no choice but to get online or close up their business for good.
+As more companies put up websites, the demand for IT experts increased.
+They also realize the importance of providing valuable information.

-Surely you do not expect a family driver to be paid like a professional race car driver.
-You have to put in the time to self-educate and level up – that is how you earn more money.
+You cannot expect a family driver to receive the same rate as a professional race car driver.
+In other words, your pay rate is proportionate to what you bring to the table.
+If you want to earn more money, put in the time to self-educate and level up.
 There is no better time than today to begin.
-The pandemic may have kept all of us mostly inside the house.
-However, it cannot stop you from investing in your future.
+The pandemic may have kept us inside the house.
+However, it cannot stop us from investing in our future.

 “COVID-19 and E-Commerce: Findings from a Survey of Online Consumers in 9 Countries.”
 United Nations Conference on Trade and Development (UNCTAD), Oct.
 2020.
 Accessed 26 Apr.
 2021.

 “Global Economy to Expand by 4% in 2021; Vaccine Deployment and Investment Key to Sustaining the Recovery.”
 The World Bank, 5 Jan.
 2021.
 Accessed 26 Apr.
 2021.